Skip to content

 Note

-4. Select the application integration method:
+4. Select the app integration method:

 • Local Environment Deployment: Receives RUM data after meeting the prerequisites.